Tarun-747/HearingAid-FeedbackCanceller/README.md

 - **Prediction Error Method (PEM)**: Applies PEM to reduce bias effects caused by the finite correlation between the microphone input signal and the loudspeaker input signal.
 - **Subband Implementation**: Implements the adaptive filter in the subband domain to improve convergence rates and reduce computational load.
 - **Delayless Multiband-Structured Subband**: Incorporates a delayless subband approach to minimize aliasing, band-edge effects, and signal path delay.
-- **Improved Proportionate Learning Scheme**: Enhances convergence behavior by leveraging the sparse nature of the acoustic feedback path.

 ## System Overview
 The system is designed to continuously estimate and cancel the acoustic feedback signal in a digital hearing aid.
 It comprises several components, including: